wangdwes/rauto-common/README.md

 3. [...] = trval(T, R, TAU, ...)

 evaluate the dercf at query timepoints T, with orders of derivatives specified in R.
 TAU should be the same as in step 1.
+T must be a column vector.

 ```matlab